hmeleiro/mojoscrapeR/README.md

 # How to use mojoscrapeR

-At the moment mojoscrapeR is composed of two functions: one to scrap box office data of each day given a time interval and another to extract information from a set of movies.
+At the moment mojoscrapeR is composed of three functions: one to scrap box office data of each day given a time interval, another one to extract information from a set of movies given a string of film ids, and a third one to scrap the domestic ranking of [homeboxmojo.com](http://www.boxofficemojo.com/alltime/domestic.htm).

 ## mojo()